Optimal convergence rates for the finite element approximation of the Sobolev constant: Conclusions and perspectives

 The authors thank Endre S\"uli for his valuable suggestion of employing the quasi-norms in \cite{MR1192966} to sharpen the preliminary convergence results in Proposition \ref{main} to Theorem \ref{main.2}, at the occasion of the Workshop ``Modelling, PDE analysis and computational mathematics in materials science", Prague, September 2024.
+The authors also thank the anonymous referees for their valuable suggestions.

-L. I. Ignat was supported by a grant of the Ministry of Research, Innovation and Digitization, CCCDI - UEFISCDI, project number ROSUA-2024-0001, within PNCDI IV.
+L. I. Ignat was partially supported by a grant of the Ministry of Research, Innovation, and Digitization, CCCDI - UEFISCDI, project number ROSUA-2024-0001, within PNCDI IV.

-E. Zuazua was funded by the Alexander von Humboldt-Professorship program, the ModConFlex Marie Curie Action, HORIZON-MSCA-2021-dN-01, the COST Action MAT-DYN-NET, the Transregio 154 Project ``Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks" of the DFG, grant ``Hybrid Control and Estimation of Semi-Dissipative Systems: Analysis, Computation, and Machine Learning", AFOSR Proposal 24IOE027 and grants PID2020-112617GB-C22/AEI/10.13039/501100011033 and TED2021-131390B-I00/ AEI/10.13039/501100011033 of MINECO (Spain), and Madrid Government - UAM Agreement for the Excellence of the University Research Staff in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).
+E. Zuazua was partially supported by the European Research Council (ERC) under the European Union's Horizon 2030 research and innovation programme (grant agreement No. 101096251-CoDeFeL), the Alexander von Humboldt-Professorship program, the ModConFlex Marie Curie Action, HORIZON-MSCA-2021-dN-01, the COST Action MAT-DYN-NET, the Transregio 154 Project ``Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks" of the DFG, grant ``Hybrid Control and Estimation of Semi-Dissipative Systems: Analysis, Computation, and Machine Learning", AFOSR Proposal 24IOE027, the Grant PID2023-146872OB-I00-DyCMaMod of MICIU (Spain), and Madrid Government - UAM Agreement for the Excellence of the University Research Staff in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).

+Both authors were partially supported by the COST Actions CA24122 - Multiscale Stochastics, Patterns, and Analysis of Combinatorial Environments and CA24136 - Interactions between Control Theory and Machine Learning.

+This work began while L.I. was visiting Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg as part of the FAU Visiting Professor Program.
+The authors thank Andreea Dima and Drago\c s Manea for their valuable comments on earlier versions of the manuscript, and Sergiu Moroianu for insightful discussions concerning several geometric aspects of the paper.